huashen218/Voxceleb-Fairness/README.md

 # Voxceleb-Fairness

-This is the Github repository to support the paper "Improving Fairness in Speaker Verification Models Via Embedding Adaptation and Score Fusion".
+This is the Github repository to support the paper <a href="">"Improving Fairness in Speaker Verification Models Via Embedding Adaptation and Score Fusion"</a>.

 The repo includes the Voxceleb-Fairness datasets and key experimental results.